aka: Item Of Plot Advancement

 - Memento MacGuffin: A MacGuffin that holds sentimental value to one or more characters.

-- Mineral MacGuffin: A gem, a jewel, or a rock of some type that holds great power; in spite of the name, may or may not be an actual MacGuffin.
+- Mineral MacGuffin: A gem, a jewel, or a rock of some type that holds great power, that is used as a MacGuffin.

 - Mock Guffin: A MacGuffin that turns out to be worthless.